IPL 2024: KKR v SRH overall head-to-head, when and where to watch - www.lokmattimes.com

 IPL 2024: KKR v SRH overall head-to-head, when and where to watch

-Ahmedabad, May 21 Kolkata Knight Riders (KKR) and Sunrisers Hyderabad (SRH) will lock horns in Qualifier 1 of ...
+Chennai, May 26 Kolkata Knight Riders (KKR) will lock horns with Sunrisers Hyderabad (SRH) in the summit clash ...

-Ahmedabad, May 21 Kolkata Knight Riders (KKR) and Sunrisers Hyderabad (SRH) will lock horns in Qualifier 1 of IPL 2024 on Tuesday for a place in the final.
+Chennai, May 26 Kolkata Knight Riders (KKR) will lock horns with Sunrisers Hyderabad (SRH) in the summit clash of the IPL 2024 on Sunday.

-A win will guarantee a direct place in the final while a losing team will play in Qualifier 2 with the winner of the eliminator for a place in the final.
+KKR last clinched the IPL title in 2014 under the leadership of Gautam Gambhir, who is now the mentor of the franchise.
+Meanwhile, SRH secured the title in 2016 with David Warner as captain and, in 2024, are once again they being led by an Australian cricketer.

-This is only the fourth meeting between the two teams in the IPL Playoffs with SRH winning two in the previous three encounters.
-However, in the overall head-to-head, KKR hold an advantage over SRH.
+The two teams have met 27 times in the IPL with Kolkata holding advantage in the head-to-head matchup.

 Sunrisers Hyderabad: 9